Discounted

 Day 4 - Cycle and drive via Vinh Long to Can Tho

-Our total cycling distance today is approximately 60 kilometres/37.3 miles of which the last 22 kilometres/13.7 miles are optional.
+Our total cycling distance today is approximately 60 kilometres/37.3 miles.

 Accommodation: